-In today’s blog post, guest blogger Aditya Sharma walks us through seven pro tips that can help you tailor a flawless managerial resume, getting you closer to your targeted job by ensuring you communicate your potential as a great manager to recruiters.
+In today’s blog post, guest blogger Aditya Sharma walks us through seven pro tips that can help you tailor a flawless managerial resume for a hospitality role, getting you closer to your targeted job by ensuring you communicate your potential as a great manager to recruiters.

 The ladder to success is stressful, but the result is always worth the struggle.
 To help you through, you need to make sure your resume emphasizes certain points.

 Put these tips to work, and you just might land your dream job.

 1. Compile all your information in a master resume

 Before you even start drafting your resume outline, create a master resume and use it as a one stop shop to collate all your details and information in one place.

 Simply gather every piece of information that relates to your education; certifications, awards or recognitions; professional experience; internships; contact details; and so on.

 You may come across certain details that seem unnecessary while framing your resume, but list them in this file anyway – you may not need them for your present application, but they might become useful when updating your resume in the future.